Official Edgar Rice Burroughs Tribute and Weekly Webzine Site

 Emma moved to 10452 Bellagio Road in Bel Air.
 In late December ERB moved to 7933 Hillside Avenue in Hollywood for a few weeks before moving to 806 Beverly Hills, previously occupied by Maurice Chevalier, where he worked on "Back to the Stone Age."

-The drabble for today is “Room At The Inn,” and it was inspired by ERB’s stay at the Hotel Apache.
+The drabble for today is “Room At The Inn,” and it was inspired by ERB’s stay at the Hotel Apache.“My name is Edgar Rice Burroughs and I need a room.”
+ROOM AT THE INN

 “Yes, we’ve limited availability.
 How long are you staying?”